mikeroyal/Open-Source-Security-Guide/README.md

 [KernelCI](https://foundation.kernelci.org/) is a community-based open source distributed test automation system focused on upstream kernel development.
 The primary goal of KernelCI is to use an open testing philosophy to ensure the quality, stability and long-term maintenance of the Linux kernel.

 [Continuous Kernel Integration project](https://github.com/cki-project) helps find bugs in kernel patches before they are commited to an upstram kernel tree.
 We are team of kernel developers, kernel testers, and automation engineers.

+[eBPF](https://ebpf.io) is a revolutionary technology that can run sandboxed programs in the Linux kernel without changing kernel source code or loading kernel modules.
+By making the Linux kernel programmable, infrastructure software can leverage existing layers, making them more intelligent and feature-rich without continuing to add additional layers of complexity to the system.

+[Cilium](https://cilium.io/) uses eBPF to accelerate getting data in and out of L7 proxies such as Envoy, enabling efficient visibility into API protocols like HTTP, gRPC, and Kafka.

+[Hubble](https://github.com/cilium/hubble) is a Network, Service & Security Observability for Kubernetes using eBPF.

+[Istio](https://istio.io/) is an open platform to connect, manage, and secure microservices.
+Istio's control plane provides an abstraction layer over the underlying cluster management platform, such as Kubernetes and Mesos.

+[Certgen](https://github.com/cilium/certgen) is a convenience tool to generate and store certificates for Hubble Relay mTLS.

 [Scapy](https://scapy.net/) is a python-based interactive packet manipulation program & library.